DreymaR/BigBagKbdTrixPKL/Source/README.md

 		- Fixed: Earlier, if Win+v (Paste Clipboard) was pressed, the clipboard would often close again unless Win were released very fast.
 	- Seems all the `LCtrl+RAlt` sending around `AltGr` in `pkl_SendThis() `wasn't necessary?
 It has been removed.
 	- Added the `{Text}` mode (AHK v1.1.27+) to PowerStrings, and made it default.
 It's more reliable for special characters.

+	- Repeat key: Set any state mapping to `®®` to make that entry repeat the previous key.
+Good for avoiding same-finger bigrams.
+	- Compose/Completion key: Set any state mapping to `©©` to use it for composing up to four previously sent characters using specified tables.
+		- The ISO key's unshifted state has been set as a Compose key by default, editable in `EPKL_Layouts_Default.ini` or the LayStack.
+		- The Compose tables are kept in a specified file, by default `Files\_eD_Compose.ini`.
+		- As a Compose key, this is like a post-hoc version of the famous Linux Compose method.
+It's a very powerful tool for producing new output!
+		- Instead of pressing the Multi/Compose key before a sequence, in EPKL you press the sequence then Compose.
+		- This way you can produce, say, <kbd>é</kbd> by pressing <kbd>e</kbd><kbd>'</kbd><kbd>Compose</kbd>.
+The `e'` sequence is deleted first.
+		- As a Completion key, the previous input is kept and added to.
+This is specified by the tables entry in the Compose file.
+		- This is handy for making common n-grams easier.
+Some Colemak examples are: E-comma, UE, SC, Que/And/The/Ion/Ous.
+		- By default the method will look for the longest possible sequences first.
+You can set this behavior in the Compose file.

 TODO: